KugleBlitz007/SplitGasy/README.md

-# SplitGasy
+# Splizzy

 Johann Rajosefa 300300054
 Dera Ramiliarijaona
 Matthieu Ramanitrera

  # Project Overview
-SplitGasy is a user-friendly mobile app designed to simplify the process of splitting expenses among a group of people.
+Splizzy is a user-friendly mobile app designed to simplify the process of splitting expenses among a group of people.
 The app allows users to scan a physical bill, recognize items and their prices, allocate items to specific individuals, and calculate the total amount each person owes.

 # Technologies Used
 - Frontend: Flutter (for cross-platform mobile development)